People using the web:

 Help your users by providing content that is:

 - useful: information they need to make a decision or accomplish a task

 - useable: presented in a logical, orderly manner

-Avoid simply transferring content that has been written for other media to the web.
-Content from printed brochures, long research articles, and similar sources should be reorganized and rewritten for the web.
-Try to use:
+Avoid transferring content that has been written for other media to the web.
+Content from brochures, research articles, and other sources should be reorganized and rewritten for the web.

-Lists that draw attention to important points and cause the scanning eye to slow down.
+- bulleted lists that draw attention to important points

 Begin with the most important information.

 Avoid introductory material such as welcome messages and paragraphs about what the reader will find in the site or on the page.

 Use brief, meaningful headings to guide the reader through the sections.
 Heading 2, heading 3, and so on, provide structure to the content (and also improve search engine optimization).
 Do not use heading 1; it is reserved for the page's title.

 Accessibility note: Screen readers for the visually impaired read heading levels and provide a navigable list of headings that allows the user to jump to parts of the web page.